'I want to show people there is hope': Carr shares journey of addiction in upcoming book

 “It just snowballed into manufacturing the crack and selling it and doing it at the same time,” he said.
 “It was non-stop.”

-At the age of 45, Carr was hanging around Powell County where his daughter resided, which he said eastern Kentucky was considered “the pill capital of the world” at the time.
+At the age of 45, Carr was hanging around Powell County, where his daughter resided.
+He said eastern Kentucky was considered “the pill capital of the world” at the time.

 “My intention was to sell the coke to afford some more pills, and that got to where that snowballed into nobody else could find the pills … but (the) crack was readily available,” he said.
 “It just took off.”